 Detoxing from heroin is only the first step towards addiction recovery.
 Recovering from drug addiction is a lifelong journey.
 Continuing treatment in a formal treatment program is highly recommended.

-After detox, healthcare professionals may recommend entering an inpatient drug and alcohol rehab program or intensive outpatient program.
+After detox, healthcare professionals may recommend entering an inpatient drug and alcohol rehab program or day treatment.
 This can help newly sober individuals begin to heal from the physical, mental, and emotional effects of living with addiction.

 Types of treatment programs, listed according to their intensity, include: